krakshak/krakshak/README.md

 Data Science Graduate Student at Northeastern University
 --------------------------------------------------------

-Formerly a Data Engineer at Dataweave, an e-commerce analytics company for 2.5 years. n this role, I was initially involved in Data scraping and Data Wrangling from major e-commerce websites.
-As I progressed, I transitioned into automating data workflows using technologies like Airflow and Amazon Web Services.
-This hands-on experience allowed me to witness the direct application of Data Science in solving real-world problems.

-Outside of my academic and professional pursuits, I enjoy staying active and exploring the outdoors.
-Whether it's playing badminton or embarking on a scenic trail hike, I find solace in the balance between mental and physical well-being.
-Also, I find immense joy in immersing myself within captivating story-driven games, where I often happily venture into virtual worlds, indulging in epic gaming adventures.

-Looking ahead, I am eager to combine the comprehensive skills in Data Science, encompassing Machine Learning, Statistics, and Algorithms, that I am acquiring at the university with my prior industry experience.
-My ultimate goal is to tackle complex real-world data science problems and make a meaningful impact.

 * 🌍  I'm based in Boston, MA
 * 🖥️  See my portfolio at [Rakshak Kunchum](http://krakshak.github.io)
 * ✉️  You can contact me at [krakshak7698@gmail.com](mailto:krakshak7698@gmail.com)